5.0 · 50 Google reviews +20,000 SURGERIES PERFORMED +34 660 658 276

 Quenet-Torrent Institute offers a comprehensive approach, with teams specialized in advanced peritoneal disease.

-We specialize in treating advanced and metastatic cancer, using innovative techniques that other teams do not offer.
+We specialize in treating advanced and metastatic cancer, using complex and innovative techniques that other teams don't offer.

 Comprehensive Multidisciplinary Approach